Bell Media Radio: Operations

 CHUM Radio also previously operated CHUM Satellite Services, a multimedia division which provided programming and production services for corporate clients.
 This operation was acquired in 2009 by Stingray Digital, which eventually renamed it Stingray360.

 On January 6, 2016, iHeartMedia announced that Bell Media would enter into a licensing deal to launch a Canadian version of its radio streaming service iHeartRadio.
 Bell will handle Canadian licensing, marketing, and distribution of the service, contribute its content to the venture, and also gain rights to produce iHeartRadio-branded events.
 The service launched in October 2016.

 Since then, Bell has downplayed the branding "Bell Media Radio" in reference to its stations, and has referred to the collective platform, including the terrestrial stations, online outlets (which were all consolidated under iHeartRadio.ca) and podcasts from Bell Media properties that are distributed under the platform, under the name iHeartRadio Canada.
 The MuchMusic Video Awards were also re-branded as the iHeartRadio MMVAs.

 Programming

 Bell's stations broadcast under various formats, although hot adult contemporary and adult hits are particularly common.
 The stations typically air locally produced or voice-tracked programming for the majority of their schedules, although some national network programming also airs.
 In 2007 and part of 2008, the hot adult contemporary radio stations also aired the national evening program The Sound Lounge.

-As of 2021, the majority of Bell Media's music radio stations operate under standard, networked formats with a mix of local and/or common national programming.
+Many of Bell Media's music radio stations operate under standard, networked formats, combining local programming with shared branding, music scheduling and, in some cases, national or syndicated programs.
 These brands include: